-To create a rectangular selection, click the Select button \blacktriangleright (Q) to open the Selection tool \square in the Tool Options window \Re .
+To create a rectangular selection, click the Select button \triangleright (Q) to open the Selection tool \rightleftharpoons in the Tool Options window \divideontimes .
 You can also click Select > Selection Tool in the main menu.

 Drag the selection box over the objects to select.
 Release the mouse button to finalize the selection.